How to Get 100 Google Reviews in 90 Days

 The biggest mistake is celebrating 100 reviews and then stopping.
 Your competitors aren’t stopping.

-Use Reviews to Improve Your Service
+Use Reviews to Improve Your Practice

 Respond to Every Review (Good and Bad)